amida-tech/blue-button/docs/sections/medications.md

 - delivery method may come in 'code', but of unspecified set or type, and no reference in files, so not currently supported.
 - administrationTiming - PIVL very complex to write; put on backlog for now, and not currently supported.
 - Drug manufacturer currently unsupported, cannot find reference structure.
+- SHOULD Exception:  Freetext drug name is a randomly structured area pointing to an HTML element.
+We currently don't have parsing support for these, so it is tabled for name.
+- SHOULD Exception:  Interval not currently supported, parsers aren't written to properly handle this entry.

 ####Medication.date
 - 0..2